SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 8 damage; push 3
 > - **17+:** 10 damage; push 4
 >
-> **Effect:** Each enemy adjacent to the target before the forced movement takes 5 fire damage
+> **Effect:** Each enemy adjacent to the target before the forced movement takes 5 fire damage.

 > ⭐️ **Loyalty Collar**
 >